List of Miraculous: Tales of Ladybug & Cat Noir characters: Max Kanté / Pegasus

 Max Kanté / Pegasus (voiced by Benjamin Diskin in season 1–3 of the English dub, Zeno Robinson in Season 4 of the English dub and Martial Le Minoux in the French version) is an intelligent Malian-French student at Collège Françoise Dupont.
-He is best friends with Kim, and is the creator of Markov.
+He is best friends with Kim and is the creator of Markov.
 On Twitter, Thomas Astruc confirmed that he is asexual.

-Using the Horse Miraculous, he can transform into "Pegasus" (Pegase) which gives him white dreadlocks and boots with wing shapes on them.
+Using the Horse Miraculous, he can transform into "Pegasus" (Pegase), who sports white dreadlocks and boots with wing shapes on them.
 His weapon is a horseshoe-shaped boomerang and his special power "Voyage" lets him open up a portal to teleport to any location.
 It is revealed in the episode "Wreckless Driver" that Max is autistic.

-His villain form is Gamer, a professional gamer-themed villain who has a real-life mecha that can upgrade itself if enough people are consumed.
-In another episode, he is upgraded to Gamer 2.0 who brings a tournament game to life where the players play as any of the akumatized villains.
-In the Miraculous Rise of the Sphinx video game, he becomes Gamer 3.0 where he asks questions from the heroes.
+His villain form is Gamer, a professional gamer-themed villain who has a real-life mecha that can upgrade itself if enough people are consumed by it.
+In another episode, he is upgraded into Gamer 2.0 who brings a tournament game to life where the players play as any of the akumatized villains.
+In the Miraculous Rise of the Sphinx video game, he becomes Gamer 3.0 who asks questions from the heroes.